phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 network configuration with various context lengths (\SI{500}{ms} to \SI{2000}{ms}), context strides (1 to 4 frames), network depths (one to four hidden layers), layer sizes (15 to 125 neurons), activation functions (tanh and relu), optimization methods (SGD, Adadelta and Adam [@kingma_adam:_2014]), weight initialization methods (constant zero and Glorot [@glorot_understanding_2010]), and layer types (feed forward and LSTM).

 In general, we used three variables to monitor training: The first is training loss, which is what the network optimizes, as defined in @sec:training.
-We expect this variable to decrease more or less monotonically while training, because the network is descending it's gradient.
-The second variable is validation loss, which is the same function a training loss, but on the separate validation data set.
+We expect this variable to decrease monotonically on average while training, because the network is descending it's gradient.
+The second variable is validation loss, which is the same function as training loss, but on the separate validation data set.
 This allows us to tell whether the network is still learning useful information or starting to overfit.
 In general, we expect this to be about the same as the training loss, possibly a bit higher.
 If the training loss is still falling but validation loss is starting to increase again, the network is overfitting on the training data.

  The third variable is the validation error, which we define as $$1 - {\sum_{s \in S}\{1 \text{ if prediction}(s) = \text{truth}(s)\text{ else }0\} \over |S|},$$ where $S$ is all the frames for all the samples in the validation data set, and $\allowbreak\text{prediction}(s) = \text{argmax}(\text{output})$.
 This means we take the network output, convert it into the category the network is currently most confident in, and compare it with the ground truth.
 For example, say we are training with two outputs, one for "Non BC" and one for "BC".
 The network will always give us two values between 0 and 1 that add up to one because of the softmax function as described in @sec:training.
 If the network output is [0.7, 0.3] for a specific sample we interpret it as "Non BC", because the confidence in the "Non BC" category is higher.
 If the ground truth for this sample is also "Non BC", the validation error is 0, otherwise 1.
  This gives us a statistical rating of the current state of the predictor that has less resolution than the loss function (because it throws away the "confidence" of the network), but is closer to our interpretation of the network output when evaluating.
 We use this value as an initial comparison between predictors and to decide which epoch of the network will probably give the best results.
 We will use a different threshold than 0.5 for evaluation, so the validation error is not a completely accurate measurement.